I'm so sorry for the ear worm. I really am and if you can get past it, I've got a question for you...

 "There is no greater agony than bearing an untold story inside you."

 Stories connect us.
 They make us feel understood and seen.
 And in telling them, we not only create connection, but we make it OK for others to tell their stories.
-While I still have some work to do when it comes to telling mine, I'm committed to sharing them.
-It is my hope in doing so that they help another in not only finding support, but in sharing their own.

 What's your story and how willing are you to share it?